2007–08 Philippine Basketball League season: V-Go Extreme Energy Drink Cup finals

 Harbour ended Hapee's 12-game winning streak following a 73-59 victory in Game two and tied the series at one game apiece.
 The following day in the deciding third game of the best-of-three title series, Harbour Centre came back from 19 points down and forces overtime at 78-all, before winning, 94-88, as Batang Pier captured a record four straight PBL crown.
+Harbour Centre's TY Tang was honored as the Finals Most Valuable Player.

 2008 Lipovitan Amino Sports Drink Cup

 Burger King was the former Mail and More while Noosa Shoes is formerly Blu Detergent.

 Burger King clinch the third semifinals berth by downing Pharex Medics, 77-71.
 San Mig Coffee claimed the fourth and last semis ticket by winning against Toyota-Otis Sparks, 68-64.

 Harbour Centre scored a 3-0 sweep over San Mig Coffee in their best-of-five semifinal series to advance into their familiar territory in the finals.
 Hapee Toothpaste sealed another championship rematch with Harbour by scoring a 3-1 series victory over Burger King.